Need some great Thanksgiving homeschool resources and a way to cultivate gratitude in your homeschool? I have it here for you.

 Here are great Thanksgiving homeschool resources to help you start cultivating a heart of gratitude in your homeschool filled with fun Thanksgiving learning ideas and activities to incorporate into your homeschool and your family traditions.

-White House Holidays: Thanksgiving Unit Study (My favorite!)
+White House Holidays: Thanksgiving Unit Study

 We just love lapbooks!
 I never thought I was going to turn into a homeschooling mom who loves hands-on activities, but I did!
-Our table surely gets messy but it is so fun and help my visual and hands-on learners so much.
+Our table surely gets messy but it is so fun and helps my visual and hands-on learners so much.

 Music appreciation is a big part of our afternoon homeschool routine.
 My friend, Gena Mayo at Music in Your Homeschool have selected great Thanksgiving hymns in this free resource.
 You can pick one or two a week to teach your children or simply just listen to during your quiet times.